 How to write a proposal for a project

-Now it’s time to start writing the proposal and winning those deals.
+Now it’s time to start writing the proposal and winning clients.
 Once you understand what the project needs are, what type of proposal to provide, and what solutions you can offer, you can begin by drafting your project proposal outline.

 Let’s review the following project proposal example and what should be included: